bdwyertech/newrelic-rabbitmq-agent/README.md

 ```

 Update the <youruser> and <usergroup> tokens with the user you'd like the agent to run as.
 You may also need to update the pid and installation paths for your local environment, the pid path is also defined in the newrelic-rabbitmq-agent script.

+## Reporting Issues

+Use the [Github issues list](https://github.com/redbubble/newrelic-rabbitmq-agent/issues) for any problems you find.

+## Contributing

+Fork away.
+Until NewRelic address dashboard customization we won't be publishing this plugin publicly, so pull requests adding metrics probably won't be accepted.
+[Pivotal's plugin](https://github.com/gopivotal/newrelic_pivotal_agent) is probably a much better place for your contribution.